Lagarde urges EU to use market power to fix gas price

 On 22 September, energy commissioner Kadri Simson told a press conference that the EU has to lessen its dependence on imported fossil fuels - half of which comes from Russia.

-"Today's situation underlines that we have to end our dependence on foreign volatile fossil fossils fuels as soon as possible."
+"Today's situation underlines that we have to end our dependence on foreign volatile fossil fuels as soon as possible."

 Although no specific policy measures have been announced to address this issue, the commission has said it will devise a "toolbox" for member states to address price surges.